greengorych/greengorych.io/docs/about/index.md

 ---
 description: >-
-  Information about the site, licensing, and terms of use of the materials.
+  Information about the site, its purpose, licensing, and terms of use.
-title: About the site
 ---

 # About the site